Introduction to Therapeutic Horticulture

 We welcome all people who want to learn more about therapeutic horticulture, whether interested for personal enrichment or service to others.
 If serving others is your goal, the course gives a solid foundation for allied health professionals, master gardeners, and other practitioners to go forward in the field.
 Students who choose to achieve a record of “Mastery” in the course are enabled to enroll in future advanced classes in this online series.

-Students can watch lectures and fulfill assignments when their schedule permits during the six-week period the class is in session, with a new module opening up every Monday morning.
+Students can watch lectures and fulfill assignments when their schedule permits during the six-week period the class is in session, with two new modules opening up every other Monday morning.
 Despite the asynchronous nature of this course, it is highly recommended that students keep up with lectures and assignments before the next module is introduced since it is possible to fall behind quickly.

 - Request an Invitation to Upcoming Classes